christoph-cullmann/www/content/posts/keyboard-fun/index.md

 ## Removing the ping?

 All reviews I read didn't tell a thing about any ugly ping with the stock Varmilo board.
-Thought most reviews naturally did look at the ANSI variant, but I bought the ISO one, given I like the German layout.
+Though most reviews naturally did look at the ANSI variant, but I bought the ISO one, given I like the German layout.
 Perhaps they just altered something in the more recent fabrication, who knows.

 I did take some look at the internals of the keyboard to see if some more dampening or taping could help.